Candida Symptoms You Might Be Ignoring (And What to Do About Them)

 Antifungals

-Oregano oil, caprylic acid, undecylenic acid, garlic, ginger.
+Oregano oil, caprylic acid, undecylenic acid.
 Taken in rotation every 2 weeks.

 Add Binders